Will Ferrell

-Early life
+Early life and education

-Ferrell was born on July 16, 1967, in Irvine, California, to Betty Kay (née Overman; born 1940), a teacher who taught at Old Mill School elementary school and Santa Ana College, and Roy Lee Ferrell Jr. (born 1941), who played saxophone and keyboards for the Righteous Brothers.
+John William Ferrell was born on July 16, 1967, in Irvine, California, to Betty Kay (née Overman), a teacher who taught at Old Mill School elementary school and Santa Ana College, and Roy Lee Ferrell Jr., who played saxophone and keyboards for the Righteous Brothers.
 His parents were both natives of Roanoke Rapids, North Carolina.
 They moved to California in 1964.
 Ferrell's ancestry includes English, German, and Irish.
 As an infant Ferrell suffered from pyloric stenosis and had a pyloromyotomy to correct the condition.
 He has a younger brother, Patrick.

 When he was eight years old, his parents divorced.
 Ferrell said of the divorce: "I was the type of kid who would say, 'Hey, look at the bright side!
 We'll have two Christmases'."
 The divorce was amicable, and both parents were committed to their children.
 The biggest problem was his father's line of work.
 As a person in show business, his paychecks were never steady, and he traveled from home for months at a time.
 Growing up in this environment made Ferrell not want to go into show business and instead have a steady job.

 Ferrell first attended school at Culverdale Elementary and later attended Rancho San Joaquin Middle School, both in Irvine.
 He attended University High School in Irvine, and was a kicker for the school's varsity football team.
 He was also on the soccer team and captain of the basketball team, as well as serving on the student council.
 Ferrell called third grade "a pivotal year."
 He realized he could make his classmates laugh if he pretended to smash his head against the wall, or if he tripped and fell on purpose, and said it was a great way to make friends.
 He said the dullness of Irvine contributed to the growth of his humor: